PixarAnimationStudios/OpenUSD/README.md

 We are actively working on porting USD to both Windows and Mac platforms.
 Support for both platforms should be considered experimental at this time.
-Currently, the tree will build on Mac and Windows, but only limited testing has been done on these platforms.
+Currently, the tree will build on Mac (macOS version 10.14 and above) and Windows, but only limited testing has been done on these platforms.

 Dependencies
 ------------